Effective teaching: 10 tips on what works and what doesn’t

 6. Manage behavior

 Interestingly, this wasn’t as significant as subject knowledge and classroom instruction as a factor contributing to teacher success.
-But classroom management – including how well a teacher uses lesson time, coordinates classroom resources, and manages students’ behavior – was noted as important.
+However, classroom management was noted as important, including how well a teacher uses lesson time, coordinates classroom resources, and manages students’ behavior.

 Putting students in groups depending on their ability makes little difference to their learning.
-Although setting can, in theory, let teachers work at a pace that suits all pupils and tailor content, it can also create an exaggerated sense of all pupils being alike in the teacher’s mind.
-This can result in teachers not accomodating to the various needs within one group and going too fast with high-ability groups and too slow with low ones.
+Although setting theoretically lets teachers work at a pace that suits all pupils and tailor content, it can also create an exaggerated sense of all pupils being alike in the teacher’s mind.
+This can result in teachers not accommodating the various needs within one group and going too fast with high-ability groups and too slow with low ones.

 8. Don’t worry about learning styles

-A survey showed that more than 90% of teachers think individuals learn better when they get information in their preferred learning style.
-But despite the popularity of this approach, psychological evidence shows that there is no evidence this actually works.
+A survey showed that over 90% of teachers think individuals learn better when they get information in their preferred learning style.
+However, despite the popularity of this approach, psychological evidence shows that it does not work.
 You can read more about the evidence on learning styles here.

 9. Learning should be hard at first